ecoscape-earth/ecoscape-connectivity-paper-reproduction/README.md

 This uses the `GenerateLayers.ipynb` notebook to create the habitat layers, landcover matrix layer, and resistance dictionaries for a list of bird species.
 We provide already the results for this step, so it can be skipped if desired.

+**Note:** eBird no longer provides the layers we used, as of Fall 2023.
+Thus, the notebook can no longer be run.
+We provide its result, namely, the terrain and habitat layers for all species.
+The new `ecoscape_layers` package works with 2022 eBird layers, which differ slightly from the ones we used for the paper; thus, small differences in output can be expected if one runs the updated package.

 ### Prepare the observation data for the validation